IHS-FRC-5459/team5459-docs/setup-strongback/strongback-setup.md

 ### Verify Path

 > 1. Create a new command window
-> 2. Try running "strongback.bat -v" which should return the strongback version.
+> 2. Try running "strongback version" which should return the strongback version.

 ## MacOs/*nix